PapenfussLab/gridss/Readme.md

 ---|---
 -c, --configuration|configuration file use to override default GRIDSS settings --externalaligner|use the system version of bwa instead of the in-process version packaged with GRIDSS --picardoptions|additional standard Picard command line options.
-Useful options include VALIDATION_STRINGENCY=LENIENT and COMPRESSION_LEVEL=0.
+Useful options include `VALIDATION_STRINGENCY=LENIENT` and `COMPRESSION_LEVEL=0`.
 See https://broadinstitute.github.io/picard/command-line-overview.html
 --useproperpair|use SAM 'proper pair' flag to determine whether a read pair is discordant.
 Default: use library fragment size distribution to determine read pair concordance
 --concordantreadpairdistribution|portion of read pairs distribution considered concordantly mapped.
 Default: 0.995 --keepTempFiles|keep intermediate files.
 Not recommended except for debugging due to the high disk usage.
 --nojni|do not use JNI native code acceleration libraries (snappy, GKL, ssw, bwa).

-_Warning_: all somatic R scripts treat the first bam file to be the matched normal, and any subsequent as tumour sample.
-If you are doing somatic calling, make sure you follow this convention.
+_Warning_: the somatic filtering script treats the first bam file as the matched normal, and all subsequent as tumour samples.
+If you are doing somatic calling, it is strongly recommended to follow this convention.

 ### gridss steps